-There are a wide range of options available to you including nannies, child minders and nursery.
-It can however, be difficult to decide on what will suit you and your family and therefore, it is advisable to consider this as early as during your pregnancy, particularly as some nurseries may have waiting lists of over a year.
+There is a wide range of options available to you including nannies, childminders and nursery.
+It can, however, be difficult to decide on what will suit you and your family, and therefore, it is advisable to consider this as early as during your pregnancy, particularly as some nurseries may have waiting lists of over a year.

 Other considerations when choosing your childcare is the need for ‘wrap around care’ as well as having a contingency plan for those inevitable days when your child is unwell.